pism/pism/doc/sphinx/manual/modeling-choices/marine/calving.rst

 `H_{\mathrm{cr}}` can be set using the configuration parameter :config:`calving.thickness_calving.threshold`.

-To set a spatially-variable ice thickness threshold, set the parameter :config:`calving.thickness_calving.file`.
-This file should contain the variable :var:`calving_threshold` in meters.
+To set a time-and-space dependent ice thickness threshold, set the parameter :config:`calving.thickness_calving.file`.
+This file should contain the variable :var:`thickness_calving_threshold` in meters.

 Configuration parameters: